FooBarWidget/authlogic_rails3_rspec2_test/README.md

 ## The problem of activate_authlogic

 If you look in `spec_helper.rb` you see that I call `activate_authlogic` in a `before :each` block.
 Comment it out.
 Open `overview_controller_spec` and uncomment `activate_authlogic` there.
 Run the test.
 Now it suddenly works!
 Why?
 Do I really have to redundantly call `activate_authlogic` in each controller spec seperately?

+## The problem of automatically logging in a user upon creating the user object

+Apparently upon creating a user, Authlogic will automatically logs in that user!
+Does Authlogic always do this or only in tests?
+How do I turn it off?